wp-plugins/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==

+= 1.1.3 =
+* Added timeout on running campaigns.
+This feature  automaticly Clear/Stop halted campaigns after some period of time.
+* Fixed use of wp_create_category and wp_insert_category functions that sometimes won't works.
+* Fixed some styles that were working only on Firefox.

 = 1.1.2 =
 * Added New feature: Now you can run all or selected campaigns at once on campaigns list.